jongschneider/markup-project/instruction.md

 Site use
 1. Score File and Insert Into DB User Story
-*Select a file from the dropdown and click 'Score File' button
   a.
 Select a file from the dropdown and click 'Score File' button
   b.
 You will be directed to a new page with the files information, score and a printout of the content within the selected html file.